YorHaaa/ClassiCode/README.md

    > If you see an alert like this, click `continue`
    > ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/image-20250602211739345.png)

-4. Then you will see a new editor pop up in vscode, which is used to select the project to which this plugin should be applied.
+4. Then you will see a new editor pop up in vscode, which is used to select the project to which this plugin should be applied. **All subsequent operations in this experiment are completed on this editor.**

    At this point, the plugin has been successfully run, and you can see the clone repository button in the explorer option in the side bar.